josephlarralde/soundworks-create/dev/README.md

 #### `npm run watch:process [name]` _(node clients only)_

 Launch the `[name]` client and restart when the sources are updated.
-Usefull for when developping node clients.
+Usefull when developping node clients.

 ## Environment variables